 Date of application 31st August 2018 Date of decision (if any) 20th December 2018 Note.
-This notice must be served on the planning authority within three months of the date of decision from the date of expiry of the period allowed for determining the application. notice or 4.
-Nature of Application Application for planning permission (including householder application) \mathbf{X} Application for planning permission in principle Further application (including development that has not yet commenced and where a time limit has been imposed; renewal of planning permission and/or modification, variation or removal of a planning condition) Application for approval of matters specified in conditions 5.
-Reasons for seeking review Refusal of application by appointed officer \times Failure by appointed officer to determine the application within the period allowed for determination of the application Conditions imposed on consent by appointed officer 6.
+This notice must be served on the planning authority within three months of the date of decision notice or from the date of expiry of the period allowed for determining the application.
+4. Nature of Application Application for planning permission (including householder application) \boxtimes Application for planning permission in principle Further application (including development that has not yet commenced and where a time limit has been imposed; renewal of planning permission and/or modification, variation or removal of a planning condition) Application for approval of matters specified in conditions 5.
+Reasons for seeking review Refusal of application by appointed officer \boxtimes Failure by appointed officer to determine the application within the period allowed for determination of the application Conditions imposed on consent by appointed officer 6.
 Review procedure The Local Review Body will decide on the procedure to be used to determine your review and may at a during the review process require that further information or representations be made to enable them to the review.
-Further information may be required by one or a combination of procedures, such as: written submissions; the holding of one or more hearing sessions and/or inspecting the land which is the subject review case. determine Please indicate what procedure (or combination of procedures) you think is most appropriate for the har your review.
-You may tick more than one box if you wish the review to be conducted by a combination o procedures. n dling of of Further written submissions One or more hearing sessions Site inspection Assessment of review documents only, with no further procedure If you have marked either of the first 2 options, please explain here which of the matters (as set out in yous statement below) you believe ought to be subject of that procedure, and why you consider further subm hearing necessary. our issions or a We reserve the right to respond to any submissions on the appeal received either from the Appointed Officer or third parties.
-7. Site inspection in the event that the Local Review Body decides to inspect the review site, in your opinion: Can the site be viewed entirely from public land? s it possible for the site to be accessed safely, and without barriers to entry? ×
+Further information may be required by one or a combination of procedures, such as: written submissions; the holding of one or more hearing sessions and/or inspecting the land which is the subjective case. determine Please indicate what procedure (or combination of procedures) you think is most appropriate for the har your review.
+You may tick more than one box if you wish the review to be conducted by a combination of procedures. ndling of of Further written submissions One or more hearing sessions Site inspection × Assessment of review documents only, with no further procedure Page 30 of 60 If you have marked either of the first 2 options, please explain here which of the matters (as set out in you statement below) you believe ought to be subject of that procedure, and why you consider further submit hearing necessary. our issions or a We reserve the right to respond to any submissions on the appeal received either from the Appointed Officer or third parties.
+7. Site inspection In the event that the Local Review Body decides to inspect the review site, in your opinion: Can the site be viewed entirely from public land?
+Is it possible for the site to be accessed safely, and without barriers to entry? × o undertake an unaccompanied site l into the appeal ur statement must set out all matters te: you may not have a further ssential that you submit with your wish the Local Review Body to any other person or body, you will n has been raised by that person or aise.
+If necessary, this can be dditional documentation with this form. ne time is not raised with the appointed officer be considered with your review.